HuinChiu/InYourLife/README.md

 9. To send a message to another user, search for their username using the search bar at the top of the screen.
 10. Click on the user's profile, then click the "Send Message" button to open the chat room.

-(In addition to these basic steps, you should also provide instructions on how to use any advanced features or functionality in your application, and include any relevant screenshots or visuals to help users better understand how to use the application.)

 ## Credits
 This project would not have been possible without the help and support of many people.
 I would like to thank the following:
 [Chao-Wei- Peng](https://github.com/cwpeng) for his guidance and mentorship throughout the development process.